vipulgupta1011/CALM/README.md

-This repo contains code for benchmarking bias in NLP models
+This repo contains code for CALM paper

--- Manually filtered some names like america, baby, man, lake  etc which may have occured due to noise in census data of various countries
+Ground truths for CALM dataset can be found in `evaluation/gt` folder.

+Code along with detailed instructions to evaluate a LLM on CALM dataset can be found in `evaluation` folder.

+Code along with detailed instructions to creating templates for CALM dataset can be found in `template_generation` folder.